Ultimationzzz/RedM/README.md

 # Folders
 ## Natives
 Contains a list of generated natives for RedM, we all know Citizen.InvokeNative is horrible, These functions can be used as wrappers around the this.
-*Note they are not all guaranteed to work 100%*
+- If you don't want to have bloated files and don't mind not having method comments you can use the _Minified.lua version *Note they are not all guaranteed to work 100%*